 It is important to understand the basics of any subject, not just programming languages.
 Let me explain with an example.
 I will be able to right a novel, a book, or a paper in a particular language only if I know the basics of the language.
 The basics are it’s alphabets, it’s grammar, sentence construction rules, etc.

-In a similar way, to learn any programming language, one must study it’s character set, symbols allowed in that language, grammar rules and sentence meaning.
+To learn any programming language, one must study its character set, allowed symbols, grammar rules, and sentence meaning.
 Now one may wonder, do programming languages also have a grammar?
 Most certainly, they do.
-The grammar of a programming language is called it’s syntax.
-The meaning of a statement of a programming language is called it’s semantics.
+The grammar of a programming language is it’s syntax.
+The meaning of a statement of a programming language is it’s semantics.
 So, syntax = grammar and semantics = meaning.

 The interesting point to note is that once you master the syntax and semantics of one programming language, it’s not very different for other languages.
 For example, C, C++, C#, Java all have similar syntax and semantics.
 Same is true for Python.
-It is also important to note that each language has its own unique features and nuances that must be learned in order to write effective code.
+Each programming language has its own unique features and nuances, which you must learn to write effective code.
 For example, Python has a very different approach to object-oriented programming than languages like Java and C++.

 One you learn one language, other languages are similar and easy to learn.

-Learning multiple languages can help a programmer develop a more diverse set of skills and perspectives, and can also help in identifing common patterns and best practices across different languages.
+Learning multiple languages can help a programmer develop a more diverse set of skills and perspectives, and can also help in identifying common patterns and best practices across different languages.